dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

 The speed gain is from 32% up to 45% at full speed.
 The more parallelizing we set, the more speed gain we have.
-Obviously I was not expecting such a gain, this is really a good news.
+Obviously I was not expecting such a gain, this is a really good news.

 ## Full migration test

 I have made a full test on a 500 GB database (380 GB without indexes) where these tables are extracted.
-This last benchmark have only be done using -J 4 and -j 3 parallelization.
+This last benchmark has only been done using -J 4 and -j 3 parallelization.

 The result is 2h38 (avg: 6059 tuples/sec) with the v17.3 release and only 0h57